Sohail Afridi

-Early life
+Early life and education

-Afridi was born in 1989 in the Bara Tehsil, located in the Khyber District of Khyber Pakhtunkhwa, Pakistan.
-He is the third of six brothers.
-He received his early education and matriculated from the Muslim Public School in Peshawar, later attending FC Government High School.
-Afridi earned a bachelor's degree in Economics from the University of Peshawar.
-During his student years, he was active in the Insaf Student Federation (ISF), where he advocated for education reforms.
-Before entering politics, he worked in the property business.
+Afridi was born on 12 July 1989 in Bara Tehsil, located in the Khyber District of Khyber Pakhtunkhwa, Pakistan.
+He hails from a middle-class Pashtun family belonging to the Afridi (Shalobar) tribe and is the third of six brothers.
+Afridi received his early education and completed his matriculation from Muslim Public School in Peshawar, followed by studies at FC Government High School.
+He earned a Bachelor of Science (BS) degree in economics from the University of Peshawar.
+Prior to entering politics full-time, he worked in the property business.

 Political career

+Afridi's involvement in politics began during his student years at the University of Peshawar, where he joined the Insaf Students Federation (ISF), the youth wing of Pakistan Tehreek-e-Insaf (PTI), in 2015.
+He was elected president of the ISF chapter at the university campus that year and later rose to become Peshawar region president in 2017, followed by provincial president of ISF Khyber Pakhtunkhwa.
+In this role, he mobilised youth for PTI's campaigns.
+He advocated for education reforms.
+Following the riots of 9 May 2023, Afridi maintained communication with PTI workers while much of the provincial leadership went underground.

-He contested the 2024 Khyber Pakhtunkhwa election as a Pakistan Tehreek-e-Insaf (PTI) candidate from PK-70 Khyber-II.
+He contested the 2024 Khyber Pakhtunkhwa election as a PTI candidate from the PK-70 Khyber-II constituency.
 He secured 31,669 votes while the runner-up was Bilawal Afridi of the Pakistan Muslim League (N) who secured 7,549 votes.
 Following his victory, he was appointed as Special Assistant for Communication and Works (C&W) for Khyber Pakhtunkhwa in the Gandapur administration.
+In a subsequent cabinet reshuffle, he was promoted to Provincial Minister for Higher Education.